openid/authzen/patterns/AuthorizationDesignPatterns.md

 Given that a first authorization happens here at the IdP level, during authentication, a 2nd authorization process is likely necessary in the Resource in order to ensure the subject, once authenticated with the right Assurance Level, can only access the right protected items.

-<span style="text-decoration:underline;">_For Example_</span>, accessing a PAM system may require Authentication Assurance Level 2 or higher; but once authenticated, the subject doesn’t necessarily have access to all the vaults and secrets.
+_For Example_, accessing a PAM system may require Authentication Assurance Level 2 or higher; but once authenticated, the subject doesn’t necessarily have access to all the vaults and secrets.

 ## Microservices